VinuthSriArampath/StudentManagementSystem-Backend/README.md

-# Student Management Systeme Using SpringBoot
+# Student Management System Using SpringBoot

 A Simple Student Managemet System REST-API for CRUD Operations which allows the user to performe registering,updating ,deleting and serching.